ONTAP docs

 Troubleshoot AutoSupport when messages are not received

-Troubleshoot AutoSupport message delivery over HTTP or HTTPS
+Troubleshoot AutoSupport message delivery over HTTPS

 Troubleshoot AutoSupport message delivery over SMTP